 “The truth of the matter here is that I was praised for my work prior to my complaint and fired after my complaint.
 It’s easy math,” she tweeted.

-The incident prompted a flood of support from social media users and Harrison’s Comics posted a statement on Facebook denying the allegations.
+The incident prompted a flood of support from social media users and Harrison’s Comics posted a statement on Facebook

 “Harrison’s takes these allegations seriously and denies them all,” it said.